someonesdad1/plib/README.md

 - [pgm](doc/pgm.html) Information on plib/pgm's scripts
 - [lib](doc/lib.html) Information on plib/lib's content
 - [roadmap](doc/roadmap.html) How I plan to change things in this repository

-## 2026 work in progress

-- /plib core work
-    - 14 Jan 2026 All python files have a legitmate teststr
-    - Next
-        - Combine ignore with notest
-        - Study all notest category files and add any appropriate tests
-        - Run all tests.
-Make need a "broken" category, which would help with figuring out todo lists.

-- Create above HTML pages to make it easier to browse/find content
-    - Alphabetized
-    - By subject
-    - Things I think are of interest
-- /plib
-    - Lint & format the files
-    - Make self-tests up-to-date and ensure all pass with python 3.11
-    - Standardize on an open source license
-    - Remove specialized modules that are better stored elsewhere
-    - 0what.py returns useful output for all modules
-    - Find and fix old color.py dependencies (kolor.py) in /plib/pgm

 ### Formatting